Below you will find answers to common questions related to the Rusoh® Eliminator® product.

 How can polymers be as strong as metal?

-With the use of engineered polymers and computer aided design, the Rusoh™ Eliminator™ replaces traditional heavy metal cylinders.
+With the use of engineered polymers and computer aided design, the Rusoh® Eliminator® replaces traditional heavy metal cylinders.
 The body and head are formed with precision through high-pressure injection molding, resulting in interchangeable parts with consistent properties, which in turn creates a superior unit.

 How long does the discharge last?

-The 5lb model will discharge 90% of it's agent in 13 to 15 seconds when the valve is held fully open.
+The 5lb model will discharge it's agent within 13 to 15 seconds when the valve is held fully open and the temperature is at 70 degrees.

 Is the fire extinguishing agent (powder) toxic?